Having more fun than a human being should be allowed to have.

 Let me rephrase this.

-There was a study in USA Today that said women would rather quit banging than gain 10 pounds.
+There was a study in USA today that said women would rather quit banging than gain 10 pounds.

-So Mort says, Mort says, Yeah, right.
+So Mort says, Mort says, yeah, right.

 My wife said that 50 pounds ago and she hasn't left town yet.

-Here's um here's Tim in Fort Worth.
+Here's Tim in Fort Worth.

 Great to have you here.

-Hey, coach, you're rocking the box across Texas.
+Hey, Coach, you're rocking the box across Texas.

 Thank you very much, sir.

-With all this talk about the upcoming tax increases and new taxes, I wanted to get your thoughts on something from the opposite direction, and that is the ending of the direct taxation of the people by the federal government in its entirety and moving to a system where we tax the state, let them raise the money however they want.
+With all this talk about the upcoming tax increases and new taxes, I wanted to get your thoughts on something from the opposite direction, and that is the ending of the direct taxation of the people by the federal government in its entirety and moving to a system where we tax the states, let them raise the money however they want.

-But the problem I have with all of these theories is that they'll never happen.
+The problem I have with all of these theories is that they'll never happen.

 I don't deny that, Rush.